Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 26 weeks old (6-7 months)

-Rolling both ways starts, and your baby might prefer to roll when it’s sleep time, and this can result in delayed settling, more crying when settling, and both mum and baby feeling frustrated.
+Rolling both ways starts, and your baby might prefer to roll when it’s sleep time. this can result in delayed settling, more crying when settling, and both mum and baby feeling frustrated.

-You definitely need to un-swaddle if you haven’t yet, and this new found freedom can be a tricky transition.
-Dream feeds can disturb your babies most deep stage of sleep, and should be dropped in this age bracket too.
+You definitely need to un-swaddle if you haven’t yet, and this newfound freedom can be a tricky transition.
+Dream feeds can disturb your baby's most deep stage of sleep and should be dropped in this age bracket, too.

-All these new skills mean new brain synapses forming, and can result in unsettled sleep periods, but be confident this is the ideal age to work on self-settling and encourage a long midday nap, and 6-8 hours sleep at night.
+All these new skills mean new brain synapses forming and can result in unsettled sleep periods, but be confident this is the ideal age to work on self-soothing and encourage a long midday nap and 6-8 hours sleep at night.

 37 weeks old (9-10 months)

-Crawling is well established, and this is a big movement for your baby to grasp and babies love to crawl when they're meant to be sleeping!
+Crawling is well established, and this is a big movement for your baby to grasp.
+Babies love to crawl when they're meant to be sleeping!

-When you baby crawls they have to change their eye focus from the ground to the horizon and this helps build new brain synapses.
-Combined with the crisscross body movement of arms vs legs means your babies brain has a lot to process come sleep time!
+When your baby crawls, they have to change their eye focus from the ground to the horizon, and this helps build new brain synapses.
+Combined with the crisscross body movement of arms vs legs means your babies brain has a lot to process sleep time!

 Don’t try to force your baby to lie down in their cot if they are moving and cruising around.
-It’s normal for all babies to have to learn to lie down when they are tired in order to sleep.
-Your baby will be well established on 3 meals a day, and you can likely drop all night feeds if you haven’t already.
+It’s normal for all babies to learn to lie down when they are tired to sleep.
+Your baby will be well-established on 3 meals a day, and you can likely drop all-night feeds if you haven’t already.

 46 weeks old (11-12 months)